 HOW IT WORKS

 Seasonal memberships are the less expensive option; however, if you are not able or ready to commit to weekly pick ups we also offer a buyers club option.
 To participate in this option, you would join our mailing list and receive the weekly email of what is available.
-The email provides links for you to indicate what size share you would like and what day you would like to pick up.
+The email provides links for you to indicate what size share you would like, your customized preferences and what day you would like to pick up.

 WHAT IS A CSA?